niekados/Journey/README.md

 - **Python**: The programming language used for backend development in Journey.
 [Learn more](https://www.python.org)

 - **Django 4.2.15**: A Python web framework that simplifies web application development.
 [Learn more](https://www.djangoproject.com)

+- **PostgreSQL from Code Institute**: An open-source relational database system used to store app data and user entries, with storage provided by [Code Institute](https://dbs.ci-dbs.net/).
+[Learn more](https://www.postgresql.org)

 - **GitHub**: A platform for version control and code storage.
 [Learn more](https://github.com)